GMLC-TDC/HELICS/README.md

 ## Docker

 Some of the HELICS apps are available from [docker](https://cloud.docker.com/u/helics/repository/docker/helics/helics).
-This image does not include any libraries for linking just the executables. `helics_broker`, `helics_app`, `helics_recorder`, `helics_player`, and `helics_broker_server`.
+This image does not include any libraries for linking just the executables. `HelicsBroker`, `helics_app`, `helics_recorder`, `helics_player`, and `helics_broker_server`.
 Other images are expected to be available in the future.
 See [Docker](https://github.com/GMLC-TDC/HELICS/blob/master/docs/docker.md) for a few more details.

 ## Tools with HELICS support